dourish/secnd/README.md

 v06 is mainly focused on clean-up, efficiencies, bug fixes, and migrating internal operations towards usual Forth models.

+v07 added support for SD cards and the FAT16 filesystem, plus the block system and screen editor.

+v08 finally implemented create/does>, cleaned up lots of rough edges, improved performance, and worked on both the compiler and interpreter mechanisms to bring them more into line with standard FORTH practice.

+v09 is the current version, which has involved some more work on arithmetic routines, tightening the code to save space, and working towards a version that I can happily embed in a ROM.

 Finally, I'm really just using github as a convenient repository and backup.
 The code may work for others but I've not done any of the work of cleaning and clarifying that would be involved in